 Interest rate: 18.2 per cent.

-This fee-free card comes with 0.25 per cent cashback on all spending.
+Smile’s fee-free Classic credit card comes with 0.25 per cent cashback on all spending.
 Smile is owned by the Co-operative Bank, and shares its Ethical Policy.

 Introductory offers: None, although there are also no balance transfer fees.

 Interest rate: 19.9 per cent if you have a Smile current account, 23.9 per cent if you don’t.

 A challenger bank without the legacy issues of some of the larger players, Metro Bank is (so far) unencumbered by some of the scandals that have plagued the likes of the Co-op.
 It also promises to print your credit card while you wait.

 There’s no cashback and it offers one single, low rate of 14.9 per cent.
 However, the card is free to use in Europe, which may sweeten the deal, particularly if you are a regular traveller.

 Interest rate: 14.9 per cent.